wangyibin/CPhasing/README.md

     cphasing plot -m sample.10k.chrom.cool -o sample.500k.chrom.png --coarsen -k 50
     ```

     Note: If the number of bins in matrix is too large (large genome with small binsize), the memory may overflow.
-To fix it, users can improve the binsize or specifing several chromosomes with `-c` parameter.
+To fix it, users can improve the binsize or specified several chromosomes with `-c` parameter.

     ```bash
     cphasing plot -m sample.100k.chrom -c Chr01g1,Chr01g2,Chr01g3,Chr01g4 -o Chr01.100k.png